realm/realm-js/examples/example-wasm/README.md

 ### Persistence

 In the current state of the Realm JS SDK for browsers, in-memory Realms are used for storing the data locally.
 Therefore, a hard refresh in the browser will clear the local data (e.g. logged in users will need to reauthenticate).
+Additionally, data is not shared across tabs.

 Note that the data will still be persisted in MongoDB Atlas and synced to the client once authenticated.